Leadership

 33. Revolution (lvii/lxxv/lxviii/lxxiv)

-Where you punish weakness, people revolt,
+Where you punish rebellion, people revolt,

 Trading their lives for better ones.